bensonbrett/17daykickstart/recipes/greek-yogurt-bowl.md

 - 10 g ground flaxseed

 ## Instructions
-1. Place the Greek yogurt in a bowl.
+1. Place Greek yogurt in a bowl.
 2. Top with blueberries.
-3. Drizzle with organic honey.
+3. Drizzle with honey.
 4. Sprinkle ground flaxseed on top.
 5. Mix slightly and enjoy.